Matiur Rahman (officer, born 1950)

-Matiur Rahman, also known as Motiur Rahman, (17 September 1950 – 1 June 1981) was a Lieutenant Colonel in the Bangladesh Army who was involved in the assassination of President Ziaur Rahman on 30 May 1981.
+Matiur Rahman, also known as Motiur Rahman, (17 September 1950 – 1 June 1981) was a lieutenant colonel in the Bangladesh Army who was involved in the assassination of President Ziaur Rahman on 30 May 1981.
 He is believed to be the one to have shot and killed Ziaur Rahman.
 Matiur was subsequently killed in a shootout with troops loyal to the government on 1 June 1981.

 Bangladesh Liberation War

 During the Bangladesh Liberation War, Matiur was a sub-sector commander in sector 6.

 Assassination of Ziaur Rahman

 Plotting against Ziaur Rahman

 In Bangladesh: A Legacy of Blood, Anthony Mascarenhas wrote that Matiur "hated Zia and the army brass in Dhaka, holding them responsible for the political and economic rot that was devastating the country".
 In September 1979, Matiur visited Lt.
-Colonel Mohammad Delwar Hossain, and complained about the 'wrongdoings of the government and the BNP - high prices, social injustices and corruption'.
+Colonel Mohammad Delwar Hossain and complained about the 'wrongdoings of the government and the BNP - high prices, social injustices and corruption'.

 On 25 May 1981, Matiur was visiting Dhaka, where he met his friend Lt.
 Colonel Mahfuzur.
-At the time, Mahfuzur was the Personal Staff Officer (secretary) of Zia.
-Mahfuzur informed Matiur about Zia's plans to transfer Major General Abul Manzoor from Chittagong to Dhaka, a decision which would also affect Matiur, who was angered by this news.
+At the time, Mahfuzur was the personal staff officer (secretary) of Zia.
+Mahfuzur informed Matiur about Zia's plans to transfer Major General Abul Manzoor from Chittagong to Dhaka, a decision that would also affect Matiur, who was angered by this news.
 According to evidence presented at the trial, Matiur and Mahfuzur discussed plans to assassinate Zia.
 Mascarenhas claimed that "when Mafuzur also informed Moti (Matiur) that Zia had decided to visit Chittagong on the 29th, the idea for another assassination was born".